 Is it the best college backpack?

 This is an interesting one, because I think the best feature of the Synapse actually becomes irrelevant on a college campus.
-If you have drinking fountains all over the place, you don’t need to worry about how to carry heavy water bottles that need to be properly balanced.
+If you have drinking fountains all over the place, you don’t need to worry about how to carry heavy water bottles that need to be properly balanced (unless those drinking fountains are icky, which maybe they are).
 And since you’re likely walking over relatively short distances (class to class, for example), compromising on comfort isn’t going to be such a big deal.

 On the other hand, none of this is a drawback, since you can just make use of the compartmentalization for all sorts of other things anyway.
 I also expect most college kids would want a backpack that can be their only backpack, instead of buying one for books and something else for a hike, in which case the distinctive features of the Synapse will come in quite handy, making it a highly versatile long-term investment.